 </ img>

-The 439P9H ultra-wide monitor features the 43 wide.4-inch display with minimal frames and is designed to work with a lot of information, databases and tables.
-Also equipped with a USB-C docking station and Windows Hello webcam.
+The 439P9H ultrawide monitor features a wide 43.A 4-inch display with minimal bezels and designed for working with a large amount of information, databases and tables.
+Also equipped with a USB-C docking station and a pop-up Windows Hello webcam.

 </ img>

-Philips 345B1C equipped with a 34-inch curvedVA-matrix with a resolution of 3440 × 1440 and an aspect ratio of 21: 9.
+Philips 345B1C is equipped with a 34-inch curvedVA matrix with a resolution of 3440 x 1440 and an aspect ratio of 21:9.
 Adaptive-Sync frame rate synchronization is supported.
 There are energy-saving sensors PowerSensor and LightSensor.

 </ img>

-The 27-inch 272E1CA is equipped with a 75 Hz matrix, 328E1CA received a larger matrix, 31.5-inch, but with a frequency of 60 Hz.
+The 27-inch 272E1CA is equipped with a 75 Hz matrix, the 328E1CA has a larger 31.5-inch matrix, but with a frequency of 60 Hz.
 Both models support frame rate synchronization.

 </ img>